diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 When the driver runs, it performs two duties:
 1. Converting a user program into tasks
 The Spark driver is responsible for converting a user program into units of physical execution called tasks.
 At a high level, all Spark programs follow the same structure: they create RDDs from some input, derive new RDDs from those using transformations, and perform actions to collect or save data.
 A Spark program implicitly creates a logical `directed acyclic graph (DAG)` of operations.
-When the driver runs, it converts this logical graph into a physical `execution plan`. `Spark performs several optimizations, such as “pipelining” map transformations together to merge them, and converts the execution graph into a set of` `stages`. `Each stage, in turn, consists of multiple tasks`. `The tasks are bundled up and prepared to be sent to the cluster`. `Tasks` are the smallest unit of work in Spark; a typical user program can launch hundreds or thousands of individual tasks.
+When the driver runs, it converts this logical graph into a physical `execution plan`. `Spark performs several optimizations, such as “pipelining” map transformations together to merge them, and converts the execution graph into a set of` `stages`. `Each stage, in turn, consists of multiple tasks`(PS: Task is parallel execution unit of a stage). `The tasks are bundled up and prepared to be sent to the cluster`. `Tasks` are the smallest unit of work in Spark; a typical user program can launch hundreds or thousands of individual tasks.
 2. Scheduling tasks on executors
 Given a physical execution plan, a Spark driver must coordinate the scheduling of individual tasks on executors.
 When executors are started they register themselves with `the driver, so it has a complete view of the application’s executors at all times`. `Each executor represents a process capable of running tasks and storing RDD data`.
 The Spark driver will look at the current set of executors and try to schedule each task in an appropriate location, based on data placement.
 When tasks execute, they may have a side effect of storing cached data.
 The driver also tracks the location of cached data and uses it to schedule future tasks that access that data. `The driver exposes information about the running Spark application through a web interface, which by default is available at port 4040.
 For instance, in local mode, this UI is available at http://localhost:4040`.